cloudmesh-community/sp19-222-101/project-report/report.md

 ## The Algorithm

+We considered the Naive Bayes and Support Vector Machine (SVM) algorithms for our implementation of spam classification.
+Naive Bayes and SVM are both supervised learning algorithms, which means that they are trained with data that is already labeled.
+Both algorithms have strengths and weaknesses.
+The Naive Bayes algorithm generally is faster and is less computationally complex [@zhang2004optimality].
+SVM is much slower than Naive Bayes, but typically tend to be more statistically robust [@sculley2007relaxed].
+We experimented with both algorithms and chose which one to use based on their performance and respective statistics.

 ### Naive Bayes

-We considered the Naive Bayes and Support Vector Machine (SVM) algorithms for our implementation of spam classification.
-Naive Bayes classifiers are typically used for spam filtering and document classification problems [@khorsi2007overview].
-The Naive Bayes algorithm relies on Bayes' probability theorem, which expresses a relationship between the probability of the occurrence of an event $c$ given the occurrence of other events, $x_1$ through
-$x_n$ [@zhang2004optimality].
-Representing $E$ as $(x_1, x_2, ... x_n)$, the
-probability of an event $c$ given $E$ is:
+Naive Bayes classifiers are very commonly used for spam filtering and document classification problems [@khorsi2007overview].
+The Naive Bayes algorithm relies on Bayes' probability theorem, which expresses a relationship between the probability of the occurrence of an event $c$ given the occurrence of other events, $x_1$ through $x_n$ [@zhang2004optimality].
+Representing $E$ as $(x_1, x_2, ... x_n)$, the probability of an event $c$ given $E$ is:

 $$P(c|E)=\frac{P(E|c)P(c)}{P(E)}$$